 Understanding the User's Experience For Adults

-The Advanced Waivers app looks at the birth date in the Birthday field to determine whether the user signing up for an event is an adult or a minor.
-From there, it will automatically trigger one of the following workflows:
+Advanced Waivers looks at the birth date in the Birthday field to determine whether the user signing up for an event is an adult or a minor.
+Alternatively, the birthday question may be replaced with an "Are you an Adult?"
+True/False question with the 'Is Adult' token selected.

 If the user is an adult, the system will prompt the user to accept the adult waiver electronically and will store a timestamp and other details in the user's profile (see Viewing Signed Waivers section).
 A printable version of the waiver is emailed to adult volunteers if an administrator adds them to the event manually and the volunteer has not already accepted the waiver.

 FIGURE 8.
 Adult volunteers will accept the event's Adult Waiver via checkbox.

 Volunteers may then view and print any waivers they have signed.